Skip to main content

 Tree view exploration

 Testing a tree-based navigation pattern for the subsystem hierarchy.
 Left panel shows expandable subsystem nodes with health scores.
 Right panel shows characteristic details for the selected subsystem.
-This directly mirrors the mental model from the whiteboard sketch.
+This directly mirrors how engineers mentally navigate from asset to subsystem to characteristic.

 03